sewcio543/sewcio543/README.md

 I currently study IT and Econometrics

+* Python
+* C#
 * Statictics
+* OOP
 * Math

-* Python
-* OOP
-* C#
+I am learning java and web technologies

-Learning every day and getting better!
+I love working with data and building solutions to everyday problems Learning every day and getting better!
-Feel free to contact me :sunglasses: